kangas/usul/docs/DESIGN.md

 Usul provides an ES6 Promise-based API for retrieving public remote datasets, plus a local document cache.

-Initially we focus on access to the SEC EDGAR datasets, which is publicly accessible via FTP.
+The initial public dataset which we focus on is SEC EDGAR.
+As of December 2016, the canonical guide on accessing EDGAR is https://www.sec.gov/edgar/searchedgar/accessing-edgar-data.htm

-We create a top level module for each remote source.
-Let's call these "source modules".
+For each remote source, such as EDGAR, we will create a "source module."
 The initial source module is:

 `usul.edgar`

-Within each source module, we shall create methods which correspond to named documents available on the remote system.
-We shall aim for a direct mapping of document names.
+Each source module shall contain methods which correspond directly to named documents available on the remote system.